The Chinese currency has hit a year-to-date high against the dollar, leaving experts contemplating whether officials will step in to devalue the yuan.

-The U.S. dollar held near a more than one-week low against a basket of major currencies on Monday.
+The dollar was higher, after nearing a one-month low against a basket of major currencies.